etherealcomputing/Ouija/README.md

 **ouija ai** is a proposed platform purposed towards democratizing access to personal neurological health.

-This can be done by aggregating diverse sets of data, including SPECT/PET scans, MRIs, neurology reports, and real-time 16-channel EEG monitoring via a non-invasive brain-computer interface to actualize an unprecedented "God View" of the users brain, so that they can comprehend + proactively monitor their neuro activity, functioning and any pertubations due to respective age / damage.
+This will be done by aggregating diverse sets of data, including SPECT/PET scans, MRIs, neurology reports, and real-time 16-channel EEG monitoring via a non-invasive brain-computer interface to actualize an unprecedented "God View" of the users brain, so that they can comprehend + proactively monitor their neuro activity, functioning and any pertubations due to respective age / damage.

 I (Eros, bd.ai founder) will be the initial test case for this initaitve.
 The gif at the top of this README is an axial MRI scan of my brain taken @ Stanford.